 When an Executor named under a Last Will and Testament seeks to probate the Will of the Decedent, the original copy containing the original signatures of the Decedent must be submitted to the Surrogate’s Office.
 What happens, however, if the original copy with the original signatures cannot be located?
 Under such circumstances, the only option may be to seek to probate a copy of the original Will.

 Should a person wish to file a Will contest, the first threshold issue which must be addressed is whether that person has standing to file a Will contest.
-In general, “standing” means whether a Plaintiff legally has a right to bring a claim to contest a Last Will and Testament in the Court with jurisdiction… Continue Reading

 One of the potential causes of action pursuant to which a party may seek to invalidate a Will is based upon an allegation that undue influence was exerted against the Decedent by a beneficiary to the disputed Will.
 Continue Reading Undue Influence in a Will Contest

 Once a party has decided to contest a Will, the question then becomes what is the next step in this process.
 The first pleadings that Plaintiff’s counsel prepare for the Court are a Verified Complaint, as well as an Order to Show Cause.